lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 Cards that are out of play are not controlled, cannot be targeted without explicit effects and do not contest, except if they're out of play because the card they're on was contested (see [Contested Cards](#contested-cards)).

-Note that it's different if a card goes into your ash heap, library or crypt.
+Note that it is different if a card goes into your ash heap, library or crypt.
 Cards that go in that region are not tracked: if they come back they are considered as new copies of the card.

 ##### Locking and Unlocking